Rolomza/small-library-app/README.md

 # small-library-app
-This is a project for The Odin Project in which I have to make a small library app using Object Constructors
+This is a project from The Odin Project curriculum in which I have to make a small library app using HTML,CSS, vanilla JS and Classes